google/cloudprober/docs/content/concepts/probe.md

 options`](http://github.com/google/cloudprober/tree/master/probes/http/proto/config.proto)

 HTTP probe is be used to send HTTP(s) requests to a target and verify that a response is received.
-Apart from core probe metrics (total, success and latency), HTTP probes also export a map of response code counts.
+Apart from the core probe metrics (total, success, and latency), HTTP probes also export a map of response code counts.
 Requests are marked as failed if there is a timeout.